Start-ups and innovation

 Anything else is theoretically optional for you as a business owner, but there are definite recommendations.
 In terms of retirement provision and protection against long-term inability to work, Pillars 2 and/or 3 are imperative.
 Although daily benefits insurance and accident insurance are voluntary, they are a matter of course in Switzerland.
 The financial risk is too great should you have an accident or not be able to work for a long period due to illness.

 Consult our self-employment page for an overview and further information on insurance options.
-Use the insurance check for SMEs to find out in just three minutes which insurance types could be a good idea for your SME.
+Use the insurance check to find out in just three minutes which insurance types could be a good idea for your SME.

 • Teaser Image